-Previous surgeries can offer insight to your pain threshold.
-You should expect some degree of pain and discomfort for several weeks after surgery.
+Everyone handles pain from surgery differently.
+Previous surgeries can offer insight to your pain threshold, but it can vary by surgery type.
+You should expect some pain and discomfort for several weeks after surgery.
 It will be worse right after surgery and for several days afterward as you become more active.